Questions and Answers about COVID-19 Vaccines

 • People who are moderately or severely ill (regardless of whether they have a fever) may delay vaccination until they feel better.

-• People with a history of MIS-C should delay vaccination until at least 90 days after diagnosis and they experience a return of normal cardiac function and are considered clinically recovered.
-Likewise, the risk for exposure should be high.
-Those with a history of MIS-A should be clinically recovered, including return to normal cardiac function.
+• People with a history of MIS-C or MIS-A should delay vaccination until at least 90 days after diagnosis and they experience a return of normal cardiac function and are considered clinically recovered.

-• People who experienced myocarditis or pericarditis after receipt of mRNA or Novavax vaccine are typically advised not to get additional doses of any COVID-19 vaccine due to limited data about safety.
+• People who experienced myocarditis or pericarditis within 3 weeks of receipt of COVID-19 vaccine are typically advised not to get additional doses of any COVID-19 vaccine.
 In some instances, individuals and their healthcare providers may decide to proceed with an additional dose based on the risk-benefit assessment.
-Note: This does not apply to people with history of myocarditis or pericarditis unrelated to COVID-19 vaccination, nor does it apply to people with a history of heart disease.
+In this situation, symptoms should have resolved and at least 8 weeks should have passed before any additional doses are administered.
+Note: This does not apply to people with history of myocarditis or pericarditis unrelated to COVID-19 vaccination (including from COVID-19 infection, prior to COVID-19 vaccination, or more than 3 weeks after COVID-19 vaccination), nor does it apply to people with a history of heart disease.

 People who should follow special procedures